-AES is firmly rooted in providing the finest quality and best value proposition for our clients.
-This is how AES was founded over three decades ago, and will continue to guide our strategy as we grow into a bright future.
-We will continue to develop new products as the needs of our clients dictate, and in compliance with changes in the industry expectations.
-We will employ new technology whenever possible, will look to increase efficiency without compromising the integrity that is at the heart of everything we do.
+AES Clean Technology is firmly rooted in providing the finest quality modular cleanroom construction and best value proposition for our clients.
+This is how AES was founded over three decades ago and will continue to guide our strategy as we grow into a bright future.
+We will continue to develop new cleanroom products as the needs of our clients dictate, and in compliance with changes in the industry expectations.
+We will employ new cleanroom technology whenever possible, will look to increase efficiency without compromising the integrity that is at the heart of everything we do.

 Critical cleanroom facilities are our business. . . our only business.
 We truly understand the role that we play in assuring the quality and integrity of the products and therapies that are manufactured inside our facilities.
 Our facilities are designed and built as if our very lives depend on their speedy, successful execution.

-AES had it’s humble beginnings as a family mechanical contracting business.
+AES had its humble beginnings as a family mechanical contracting business.
 In the early 1980’s cleanrooms started to pop up around Philadelphia, and the AES founders started to build cleanrooms for the likes of Merck, Shire, Astra, Zeneka, BMS and many more.
-It was through this initial experience that AES founders Cliff and Rob Satterfield found their calling.
+It was through this initial experience that AES Clean Technology found their calling.

 AES took this opportunity and ran with it.
 Not being a traditional contractor AES had no prior affinity for stickbuilt construction.
-In fact as HVAC experts AES saw the detriment typical construction has in delaying cleanroom validation and operation.
-So AES began researching and experimenting with the modular cleanroom approach.
-It was from these early days that AES saw the value in embracing new technology to enhance cleanroom performance.
+In fact, as HVAC experts AES saw the detriment typical construction has in delaying cleanroom validation and operation.
+So, AES began researching and experimenting with the modular cleanroom approach.
+It was from these early days that AES saw the value in embracing new clean room technology to enhance cleanroom performance.

-Our promise to our clients is we will always find the best fit solution to maximize value without ever sacrificing performance.
+Our promise to our clients is we will always find the best fit modular clean room design solution to maximize value without ever sacrificing performance.

 Committed to Quality

 From the beginning, AES’ standards for high-quality has driven the company’s commitment to design and build the best cleanrooms possible to support the critical processes essential to their customer’s industries.
-At numerous points in the company’s history, industry organizations have recognized AES excellence with honors and awards for cleanroom design/build, construction safety and training programs, and twice the company has been named to the Philadelphia list of Fastest Growing Companies in the region.
+At numerous points in the company’s history, industry organizations have recognized AES Clean Technology’s excellence with honors and awards for cleanroom design, cleanroom construction, cleanroom safety and training programs, and twice the company has been named to the Philadelphia list of Fastest Growing Companies in the region.
 In 2007, the company was honored as the cleanroom contractor for the 2007 ISPE Facility of the Year category winner for Project Integration – Cook Pharmica, Inc. Bloomington, Indiana.

-As cleanroom design-builders, the commitment to quality was the key driver for integration of modular cleanroom architectural systems into their own cleanroom designs.
+As cleanroom designers and cleanroom manufacturers, the commitment to quality was the key driver for integration of modular cleanroom architectural systems into their own cleanroom designs.
 The AES team was quick to grasp that conventional stick-built construction could not match the aseptic features of modular, pre-engineered finishes, or the schedule and cost benefits to their customers.
 During the 1990s, AES began the integration of modular cleanroom walls and ceiling systems into their projects.